 - Required skills: research, communication, organizational skills, and ethical conduct

 Many international students work as academic assistants in Germany.
-The position of an academic assistant entails supervising the library, leading tutorials, or researching literature for professors.
-It gives Iranian students a chance to work alongside German professors, improving language proficiency which can be advantageous academically, facilitate integration into German society, and open up future career prospects.
-You can look for research assistant jobs at the Technical University of Munich and other German universities.
+Academic assistants may supervise a library, lead tutorials, or research literature for professors.
+This type of role can allow Iranian students to work alongside academic staff, develop professional experience, and improve their language skills.
+You can look for student research assistant positions at the Technical University of Munich and other German universities.

 2. Language Tutor

-- Required skills: language proficiency, teaching experience, and cultural awareness
+- Required skills: language proficiency, teaching ability, and cultural awareness

-As an Iranian student, you could leverage your fluency in Persian and work as a Persian (Farsi) language tutor, extending your services to individuals or groups intending to learn Farsi.
-On the other hand, you could work as an English language instructor if you’re fluent in the language.
-Many language tutor positions offer flexible working hours, allowing you to balance your studies and work simultaneously.
-Working as a Farsi tutor will help you connect with other Iranians living in Germany, enabling you to build a network and stay connected with your culture.
+As an Iranian student, you could use your fluency in Persian and work as a Persian or Farsi language tutor, offering lessons to individuals or groups.
+You could also work as an English language tutor if you are fluent in English.
+Tutoring roles may offer flexible hours, allowing you to balance your studies and work.
+Working as a Farsi tutor may also help you connect with Persian-speaking communities in Germany.

 3. Courier / Delivery Service

-- Required skills: time management, navigation skills, physical stamina
+- Required skills: time management, navigation skills, and physical stamina

 4. Waiter / Waitress